 17.5.1 Ships may only move across water borders.
 A ship may move into up to four water areas in the same movement phase.
+Players may not move their ships into open sea areas (2.2.3) unless they hold Astronavigation.

-17.5.1.1 Players holding Cloth Making (30.9) may move their ships into one extra area during each movement phase.
+17.5.1.1 Players who hold Cloth Making (30.9) may move their ships into one extra area during each movement phase.

-17.5.1.2 Only players holding Astronavigation (30.6) may move their ships into open sea areas (2.2.3).
+17.5.1.2 Players who hold Astronavigation (30.6) may move their ships into open sea areas.